Jeffrey Meyers: Life

-Jeffrey Meyers was born in New York City in 1939 and grew up in New York.
-He was an undergraduate at the University of Michigan and earned his doctorate at the University of California, Berkeley.
-He taught at UCLA (1963–65), for the Far East Division of the University of Maryland in Japan (1965–66), and Tufts University (1967–71), and then spent time writing in London and Málaga, Spain (1971–75) before teaching at the University of Colorado from 1975 to 1992.
-He has been a visiting professor at the universities of Kent and Massachusetts, Jemison Professor at the University of Alabama and Visiting Scholar at Berkeley.
-He has won three Colorado Research Awards (two in 1976, one in 1988) and two Faculty Fellowships (1986 and 1991) as well as Huntington Library (1971), Fulbright (1978–79), ACLS (1983–84) and Guggenheim grants (1978–79).
-Since 1992 he's been a professional writer in Berkeley, California.
-In 1983 Meyers became one of 12 Americans who are Fellows of the Royal Society of Literature, and in 2005 received an Award in Literature "to honor exceptional achievement" from the American Academy of Arts and Letters.

-As of 2018, Meyers has published 54 books and 980 articles on art, film, and modern American, English, and European literature.
+As of 2018, Jeffrey Meyers has published 54 books and 980 articles on art, film, and modern American, English, and European literature.
 His wide range of interests include bibliography, editing, literary criticism, and biography.
 He is a specialist in archival research and published the FBI file on Ernest Hemingway, love letters by Hemingway, and literary manuscripts by Wyndham Lewis, Ezra Pound, and Roy Campbell.
-Meyers has had 33 works translated into 14 languages and is has been called a "serial biographer" due to his prolific biographic output.
+Meyers has had 33 works translated into 14 languages and has been called a "serial biographer" due to his prolific output.

-His manuscripts are in the University of Tulsa, University of Texas at Austin, Huntington Library in Los Angeles, Harvard Library, University of Virginia, and John F. Kennedy libraries.
-He has lectured at 70 universities.
 He has been interviewed many times and has appeared in documentary films about Edgar Allan Poe, Gary Cooper, and Errol Flynn, and BBC-TV programs on Hemingway and D. H. Lawrence.
-He has spoken on television about his literary discoveries on CBS Morning News and about Orwell on C-Span's Booknotes.
-In 2012 he gave the Seymour Lectures in Biography at the National Library of Australia in Canberra, Melbourne, and Sydney.
+He has spoken on television about his literary discoveries on CBS Morning News and about Orwell on C-SPAN's Booknotes.

-Personal life

-Jeffrey Meyers married Valerie Froggatt in 1965.
-Their daughter Rachel was born in 1972 and has given them two grandchildren.

-Besides writing, Meyers' interests include collecting books, tennis, seeking silence, and avoiding boredom.